Alabama woman, 29, missing after leaving bar with 2 strange men, texted friend she could be in trouble

 Sgt.
 Johnny Williams told the paper that police searching for Houston were trying to generate new leads.

-He said investigators have been examing surveillance footage from the night of the disappearance, the paper reported.
+He said investigators have been examining surveillance footage from the night of the disappearance, the paper reported.

 CLICK HERE FOR THE FOX NEWS APP